VolatileDream/http2sh/README.md

 echo 'Hello' 'world' '!'
 ```

-You can change the port it runs on.
+You can change the port it runs on, and the initial command arguments.

 ```
 # cat